KevinGQueensU/Semi-Emperical-Heat-Software/README.md

 # **Beam Irradiation Heat Simulation Software | Undergraduate Thesis**
 ## Introduction
-This package allows for simulation of particle beam irradiation heating in solid materials, with support for Gmsh custom grids.
+This package allows for simulation of particle beam irradiation heating in solid materials using SRIM stoppoing power tables and support for Gmsh grids.
 This was created for an undergraduate thesis at Queen's University in the Engineering Physics department.

 For information about the software and theory, see [Irradiation_Paleo_Thesis.pdf](/Irradiation_Paleo_Thesis.pdf) and the documentation